salekinsirajus/storeJIRATickets/README.md

 their primary paradigm of developemnt.
 AWS encourage Lambda functions to be programmed in a stateless manner.
-- There is an odd error with CloudFormation that is if you change some attributename in DynamoDB, you need to renamce the table name, and the rename back, for the case when you just want to replace the name of the column.
+- There is an odd error with CloudFormation that is if you change some attributename in DynamoDB, you need to rename the table name (deploy), and the rename it back (deploy).
+There should be more a systematic way to do this  when you just want to replace the name of a column.
 I have a noticed a lot of such workarounds (and used them) during the development.
-It will take some time before some of this significant issues are taken care of.
+It will take some time before some of this obvious issues are taken care of.